TurboWarp/extensions/docs/turbotranslate.md

 add language [es] with name [Español] :: #4361ee
 ```

-Registers a new language into the game database.
+Adds a new language code and its display name.

 ---